Gil Portes

 Gil M. Portes (September 13, 1945 – May 24, 2017) was a Filipino film director, film producer and screenwriter.

 Early life and education

 Gil Portes took up his Journalism at the University of Santo Tomas, Manila, Philippines and received a master's degree in theater from Brooklyn College, Brooklyn, New York.

 Career

 His drama film, Saranggola (1999), won various awards at the Metro Manila Film Festival, including Best Picture and Best Actor.
 It was also entered into the 21st Moscow International Film Festival.

 His drama film, Small Voices (2002), is considered a masterpiece in Filipino cinema and won eleven awards and was nominated for eleven other awards including the Gawad Urian Awards.

+In 2002, Portes was in the middle of directing a film about the Balangiga massacre titled Balangiga 1901, intending it as an entry for the Metro Manila Film Festival, when production was suddenly halted in September; the film was eventually left unfinished.

 Death

 Portes died on May 24, 2017, at the age of 71.